thirdgen88/ignition-vagrant/Evaluation.md

 2. Add an *Easy Chart* component to the screen.

 3. Configure the *Easy Chart* you created to have 2 subplots.
-One of the subplots should have the `Realistic/Realistic0` and `Writeable/WriteableDouble1` tags from `Device1`, the other subplot should have the same tags from `Device2`.
+One of the subplots should have pens for the `Realistic/Realistic0` and `Writeable/WriteableDouble1` tags from `Device1`, the other subplot should have the same from `Device2`.

    > Use a dark gray line for the `Realistic/Realistic0` values and a colored line (of your choosing) for the `Writeable/WriteableDouble1` tags.
    >